 Urijit Patel Committee first proposed the idea for the formation of a five-member Monetary Policy Committee.
 Later, the government proposed the setting up of a seven-member committee.
 MPC is assisted by the Monetary Policy Department (MPD) of the Reserve Bank in the formulation of the policy.
-Monetary Policy Committee came into force on 27th June 2016.
-The Financial Markets Operations Department (FMOD) operationalises the monetary policy, mainly through day-to-day liquidity management operations.
+The monetary Policy Committee came into force on 27th June 2016.
+The Financial Markets Operations Department (FMOD) operationalizes the monetary policy, mainly through day-to-day liquidity management operations.

 The Monetary Policy Committee consists of the following six members which are mentioned in the table below:

 |Chairperson (Governor of the Reserve Bank of India)||Shri Shaktikanta Das|

 |In-charge of Monetary Policy||Dr. Michael Debabrata Patra|